Showing posts with label Anime. Show all posts

 OVA stands for Open Versatile Anime, and it's a pun in Anime circles.
 It also stands for Original Video Animation.
 There are the perfunctory introductions for the RPG player, the Anime fan and people in general.

 OVA has some artwork from Niko Geyer, the same artist from BESM.
-This sorta gives OVA the same feel.
-Going to his blog you can see some of the art in OVA and it is nice.
+This sort of gives OVA the same feel.
+If you go to his blog, you can see some of the art in OVA, and it is nice.

 Character creation is the heart of OVA, and there are some good things here.
 The character creation has the player starting with a conversation with the Game Master and even other players.
-This would seem pointless in other games, but important in OVA.
+This would seem pointless in other games but important in OVA.
 It helps with the next steps and helps decide what sort of game will be played.
-The interesting part here is that the rules encourage players to come up with their character before reading the rules.
+The interesting part here is that the rules encourage players to develop their character before reading the rules.
 So the next step is the Concept stage.

 Many games have something similar.
-Here though it is an actual step.
-Typically this can be something as simple as "magical girl with a flying cat" or "darkly handsome swordmaster with a dark past".
-In the world of Anime RPGs these are actually very common concepts.
-Since OVA is an Ability based system (more on this) the concept help define what a character can and can't do.
+Here, though, it is an actual step.
+Typically, this can be as simple as "magical girl with a flying cat" or "darkly handsome swordmaster with a dark past".
+In the world of anime RPGs, these are very common concepts.
+Since OVA is an Ability-based system (more on this), the concept helps define what a character can and can't do.

 Abilities and Weakness

-Weakness are the same, only like Drawbacks, such as "Easy to Anger", "Bizarre Appearance" or "Obsession".
+Weaknesses are the same, only like Drawbacks, such as "Easy to Anger," "Bizarre Appearance," or "Obsession."

 There are number of sample characters covering a variety of anime tropes.
 Some have a lot of Attributes and thus a lot of Weaknesses, others have much fewer.

-There is a stat block for "Basic Statistics" which includes the concept, age, height and weight and other basic information.
+There is a stat block for "Basic Statistics," which includes the concept, age, height and weight, and other basic information.
 It makes for a very simple character sheet that is also surprisingly full of information.
-There are good number of Abilities and Weaknesses, and what is not here can easily be converted from other sources.
-Though I could not find anything that was "missing".
-There are Power Perks and Flaws, which act like Power Feats in M&M.
+There are a good number of Abilities and Weaknesses, and what is not here can easily be converted from other sources.
+However, I could not find anything that was "missing".
+There are Power Perks and Flaws which act like Power Feats in M&M.

 The system is an easy one, roll dice go for a target number.
 Combat is similar.

-There is a good DM's section and a bunch of sample characters and NPCs, all of which can be used to design other characters or use as NPCs or PCs.
+There is a good DM's section and a bunch of sample characters and NPCs, all of which can be used to design other characters or used as NPCs or PCs.

 The system is simple and really easy to play.
-The character creation is similar to another new game I grabbed "Cartoon Action Hour 2".
-In fact I bet you could easily convert between the two systems without too much trouble.
+The character creation is similar to another new game I grabbed, "Cartoon Action Hour 2".
+In fact, I bet you could easily convert between the two systems without too much trouble.
 Where CAH2 does not give too many examples of Abilities/Powers, OVA does.
-You could some of the Abilities in OVA as ideas for CAH2.
-Sort of defeats the purpose of creating your own as CAH2 suggests, but a good place to start.
+You could use some of the Abilities in OVA as ideas for CAH2.
+It sort of defeats the purpose of creating your own, as CAH2 suggests, but it is a good place to start.

 I also suppose that you could use the abilities from BESM 3 as well.
 I would bet that you could take any BESM 3 character and convert it to OVA with just a couple of edits on the sheet.

 OVA certainly feels like the spiritual successor to BESM.
-There is a lot of similarity in feel and purpose.
+There are a lot of similarities in feel and purpose.
 While BESM is crunchier than OVA, OVA is more flexible.
-The powers are fairly well defined and easy to use/grasp.
+The powers are fairly well-defined and easy to use/grasp.

 Friday, May 28, 2010